xavwtf/bedrock/README.md

 You will need to build a cross-compiler for your target architecture.
 Specifically, you will require the `-elf` variant of the toolchain.

+In the future, a custom toolchain tailored specifically for Bedrock will be developed, but as of now no such toolchain exists.

-A guide to easily building an i686-elf toolchain can be found [here](https://github.com/lordmilko/i686-elf-tools).
+A guide to easily building an i686-elf toolchain on Debian-based systems can be found [here](https://github.com/lordmilko/i686-elf-tools).

 > Note: I am not responsible for the guide/tools linked.
 Please take any precautions, naturally.